How energy optimisation can help your business practice good grid citizenship

 How can we use the grid more responsibly to be good grid citizens?

-To put good grid citizenship into practice, you need an understanding of your consumption, and use electricity consciously.
+To put good grid citizenship into practice, you need an understanding of your consumption and to use electricity consciously.
 You can adjust your electricity consumption in line with the grid’s needs, offering flexibility through your existing assets or any flexible load within your operations, to help balance supply and demand.
-Through optimisation solutions, this can be done seamlessly and automatically, without affecting your business’ operations

 What are the benefits of being a good grid citizen?